Five cabinet secretaries. Four hearings. Three congressional committees.

 So, what is the way forward?
 Congressional leaders have outlined a few scenarios.
 The first way could be described as the incremental approach.

-Speaker Ryan has suggested that House might pass a series of smaller bills addressing infrastructure.
-These would likely include a number regulatory and permitting reform bills.
-Any new funding would be from the "down payment" provided from the budget agreement.
-Senate Commerce Chairman John Thune has noted that a bunch of small bills would be a challenge for the Senate, but he has also floated bundling some bills that have a general consensus, such as FAA reauthorization and his autonomous vehicle bill.
+Speaker Ryan has suggested that the House might pass a series of smaller bills addressing infrastructure.
+These would likely include several regulatory and permitting reform bills.
+Any new funding would be from the "down payment" provided by the budget agreement.
+Senate Commerce Chairman John Thune has noted that a bunch of small bills would be a challenge for the Senate.
+Still, he has also floated bundling some bills that have a consensus, such as FAA reauthorization and his autonomous vehicle bill.

 Of course, it is also possible that momentum could build for action on a blockbuster package.
 We've seen that happen before with the fast action on tax reform last year.
-Republicans would certainly like to have another major legislative achievement to take into the fall, but differences within the GOP on how to approach funding would still have to be overcome.
+Republicans would certainly like to have another major legislative achievement to take into the fall.
+However, differences within the GOP on how to approach funding would still have to be overcome.

 What seems certain is that congressional activity will continue with additional hearings and, eventually, some specific legislative proposals.
 The most immediate and tangible actions on the Hill will be determining funding levels for existing programs in the appropriations process.